sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ms.technology: windows-oem
 ---

-# Modern standby wake sources
+# Modern Standby wake sources

-A PC that supports the modern standby power model must be capable of waking from standby in response to certain events, even if the platform has entered a very low-power idle state.
+A PC that supports the Modern Standby power model must be capable of waking from standby in response to certain events, even if the platform has entered a very low-power idle state.

-This topic describes the scenarios in which the devices in this PC must be able to wake the processor.
+This topic describes the types of wake sources that must be able to wake the processor.
 It also explains which wake events should turn the screen on and which wake events should allow the screen to stay turned off.
 System integrators should use this information to ensure that their hardware platforms, firmware, and software can configure wake sources to achieve the required behavior.

-## Overview of modern standby user experience for wake
+## Overview of Modern Standby user experience for wake

-The modern standby user experience is designed to model that of a cellular phone.
+The Modern Standby user experience is designed to model that of a cellular phone.
 When users finish using their phones, they press the system power button and the cell phone enters sleep mode.
 The phone remains asleep until the user presses the power button again, or a phone call, email, or instant message is received.

-Similarly, when a PC is in modern standby, it looks and feels off—the screen is blanked, the system has no visible LED indicators, and there is no acoustic noise.
-However, a PC in modern standby remains on and connected to the Internet, just as the cell phone remains connected to the cellular network.
-(The modern standby PC uses any available network connection—Wi-Fi, mobile broadband (MBB)/cellular, or wired Ethernet.)
-And the modern standby PC, connected or not also has very long battery life in its off state, just like a cell phone.
+Similarly, when a PC is in Modern Standby, it looks and feels off—the screen is blanked, the system has no visible LED indicators, and there is no acoustic noise.
+However, a PC in Modern Standby remains on and connected to the Internet, just as the cell phone remains connected to the cellular network.
+(The Modern Standby PC uses any available network connection—Wi-Fi, mobile broadband (MBB)/cellular, or wired Ethernet.)
+And the Modern Standby PC, connected or not also has very long battery life in its off state, just like a cell phone.

-Enabling the modern standby user experience requires all of the devices and software in the modern standby PC to actively and correctly participate in system power management.
+Enabling the Modern Standby user experience requires all of the devices and software in the Modern Standby PC to actively and correctly participate in system power management.
 Achieving long standby battery life is primarily a function of allowing all devices, plus the core silicon or System on a Chip (SoC), to enter a very low-power idle state.
-During modern standby, the networking subsystem stays connected so that the system can wake and instantly respond to incoming emails or VoIP calls.
-Enabling the real-time nature of modern standby is primarily a function of platform devices waking the SoC for the correct events at the correct times.
+During Modern Standby, the networking subsystem stays connected so that the system can wake and instantly respond to incoming emails or VoIP calls.
+Enabling the real-time nature of Modern Standby is primarily a function of platform devices waking the SoC for the correct events at the correct times.

-Nearly all devices in the modern standby PC are expected to be capable of waking the SoC from its deepest idle power state.
+Nearly all devices in the Modern Standby PC are expected to be capable of waking the SoC from its deepest idle power state.
 However, few devices should be capable of generating a wake signal for an event that would cause the system display to turn on.
-The difference between waking the SoC and turning on the display is at the center of delivering the modern standby user experience.
+The difference between waking the SoC and turning on the display is at the center of delivering the Modern Standby user experience.
 The following rules govern platform wake behavior:

--   Wake source operation and scenarios are the same for all modern standby PCs, regardless of whether they are based on the x86 or ARM processor architecture.
+-   Wake source operation and scenarios are the same for all Modern Standby PCs, regardless of whether they are based on the x86 or ARM processor architecture.
 -   Wake source operation and scenarios are the same across all form factors, including slate, convertible tablet, clamshell, docked slate, and desktop.
--   Wake source operation may differ between AC and battery-powered states.
+-   Wake source operation may differ depending on whether the system is plugged in (AC power) or battery-powered (DC power).
 Differences are noted in the tables below.

 The remainder of this topic describes the different types of wake sources, along with additional information, such as whether the wake source can turn on a device's display, whether it is enabled by default, and any differences in operation depending on whether a device is on AC or DC power.
 Please note that the information in this topic applies to systems with Connected Standby enabled.
 Connected Standby is enabled by selecting "Never" in the following Power & sleep setting:
 When my PC is asleep and on battery power, disconnect from the network: